 "I enjoyed Smith’s characterization the most.
 These personas fly off the page and into your head and force you to think their thoughts.
 And that’s just about the best that fiction can aspire to. ...
 The evidence for Smith’s talent is in abundance through this entire book.
 There wasn’t one story I didn’t like, even the horror genre pieces which I’m normally not into.
 They’re all so different, even the ones set in the same universe, that it’s hard to believe they came from the same person.
 Very highly recommended."

 You can read the whole review here.
 Thanks, Terry!

 What can I say?
 They really seem to like it.
 Writer Erik Buchanan adds his thoughts about my collection, Impossibilia in his blog.
-You can find links to all the reviews for Impossibilia and to excerpts from the stories here.
+You can find links to all the reviews for Impossibilia here.